LumingSun/ML4DB-paper-list/README.md

 * Breaking It Down: An In-Depth Study of Index Advisors (VLDB 2024)
 * Can Uncertainty Quantification Enable Better Learning-based Index Tuning? (arXiv 2024)
 * Hybrid Cost Modeling for Reducing Query Performance Regression in Index Tuning (TKDE 2024)
+* A New Paradigm in Tuning Learned Indexes: A Reinforcement Learning Enhanced Approach (arXiv 2025)

 ### Materialized View
 * Automatic View Generation with Deep Learning and Reinforcement Learning (ICDE 2020)